-Specializes in Allergy & Immunology, Internal Medicine (Adult Medicine), Hospital Medicine (Hospitalist)
+Allergy & Immunology, Internal Medicine, Hospital Medicine

-Address: 2201 W Chapel Avenue, Cherry Hill, NJ 08002
+2201 W Chapel Avenue, Cherry Hill, NJ 08002

 If your immune system does not work effectively due to a disorder or infection, you may be treated by a clinical immunologist.
 Immunologists work to keep immune systems functioning as well as possible and to keep patients with weakened immune systems healthy.
 Some of the conditions an immunologist might treat include:

-- HIV / AIDS
+HIV / AIDS

-- Organ transplants, where the immune system must be suppressed to prevent infection
+Organ transplants, where the immune system must be suppressed to prevent infection

-- Primary immunodeficiencies, a number of rare disorders that make patients unusually susceptible to infections
+Primary immunodeficiencies, a number of rare disorders that make patients unusually susceptible to infections

-- If the immune system is overreacting and attacking one’s own body instead of foreign material, the result can be inflammation and autoimmune disorders.
+If the immune system is overreacting and attacking one’s own body instead of foreign material, the result can be inflammation and autoimmune disorders.
 Some diseases caused by an overactive immune system include rheumatoid arthritis, lupus, and fibromyalgia.
 Overactive immune disorders are most often treated by a rheumatologist.

-- If the immune system is misfiring and reacting to harmless material, the result is allergies or asthma.
+If the immune system is misfiring and reacting to harmless material, the result is allergies or asthma.
 Sometimes these immune responses are so extreme that they can be life-threatening.
 Severe allergies can be treated by an allergist-immunologist.

-- Sometimes infections overwhelm the immune system.
+Sometimes infections overwhelm the immune system.
 A physician who studies how the immune system responds to infection and how infections spread is called an infectious disease specialist.
 Infectious disease specialists may treat such serious illnesses as MRSA, lyme disease, or tuberculosis.
 Of all the immunology-related specialties, there is the most overlap between infectious disease management and clinical immunology because patients with weakened immune systems are more likely to catch diseases.